 If the calibration is performed while the header is in FLEX cutting mode, both the FLEX and RIGID sensors are calibrated.

 If the calibration is performed while the header is in RIGID cutting mode, only the RIGID sensors are calibrated.
-If the header is in RIGID Vertical Shear mode, only the center sensors are calibrated.
+If the vertical shear option is installed, only the center sensors will be calibrated.

 This calibration is required when: